 3.Even real estate agents and brokers need to registered with regulatory authorities before facilitating a sale.
 They have to quote registration numbers while dealing with all the customers.
 Failure to comply with regulator’s ruling is punishable.

 4. The developers will have to deposit 70% of the money collected from the customers in a separate escrow account in banks through cheques.
 States can further increase the above ceiling limit.
 The amount available in such escrow accounts can be utilized only for the cost of construction and land.
 The new rule expected to restrict the developers from diverting the funds collected from buyers of property to start new projects.

-4. The new regulation defines carpet area and usable space and imposes strict regulation in the matter of completion of construction in time.
+5. The new regulation defines carpet area and usable space and imposes strict regulation in the matter of completion of construction in time.
+The customer is entitled to know all the above information, including provision of water,sanitation,electricity and other amenities.
 The above rule is expected to provide a great respite to the buyers, as the new law would enable the buyers to get the property at assured time and specifications.

-5. The bill stipulates that the buyers of property cannot be discriminated on the basis of their religion, region, caste, creed or gender.
+6. The RERA law stipulates that the buyers of property cannot be discriminated on the basis of their religion, region, caste, creed or gender.

 7. A developer may also approach the Regulator in the case of any issue with the buyer.
 The new bill proposes penalty on the buyer for not paying the dues on time.

 8. Developer is liable to repair structural defects up to 5 years.